guyta-essence/scripts/README.md

 # scripts
-this script can be used as a prtg advanced exe sensore for azure sql as a service. intended for elastic pools.
+this script can be used as a prtg advanced exe sensor for azure sql as a service.
+intended for elastic pools.